 How To Apply for Medicare Part B?

-Together, Parts A and B comprise Original Medicare.
-Individuals receiving benefits for at least four months via Social Security or the Railroad Retirement Board (RRB) enroll in Medicare automatically upon eligibility.
-If you are eligible but don’t qualify for automatic enrollment, you can sign up through the Social Security Administration one of three ways.
+Together, Part A and Part B comprise Original Medicare.
+Individuals receiving benefits for at least four months from Social Security or the Railroad Retirement Board (RRB) enroll in Medicare automatically upon eligibility.
+If you are eligible but do not qualify for automatic enrollment, you can sign up through the Social Security Administration.

 - Online: There is an online option for enrollment on SSA.gov.
-Create a My SSA account if you don’t already have one, then access the portal to sign up for Original Medicare.
+If you don’t already have one, create a My SSA account, then access the portal to sign up for Original Medicare.
 After completing the process, log into your My SSA account to check on the status of your application.

 - Over the Phone: By calling the toll-free number for SSA at 1-800-772-1213.